kubernetes/test-infra/coverage/docs/design.md

 #Overview
 This code coverage tool has two major features.
-1. As a pre-submit tool, it runs code coverage on every single commit to Github and reports coverage change back to the PR as a comment by a robot account.
-It also has the ability to block a PR from merging if coverage falls below threshold
+1. In pre-submit workflow, it runs code coverage on every single commit to Github and reports coverage changes back to the PR as a comment by a robot github account.
+In addition, it can report a failure status if coverage falls below threshold - this allows repo owner to make the check required and block PR if coverage threshold not met
-2. As a post-submit / periodical running job, it reports on TestGrid to show users how coverage changes over time.
+2. In post-submit workflow, it reports on TestGrid to show users how coverage changes over time.

 ##Users
 The presubmit tool is intended for a developer to see the impact on code coverage of his/her commit.
 It can also be used by repo managers to block any PR from merging if the coverage falls under customized threshold.